quonic/Space-Haven-Save-Editor/README.md

 have 250.
 If there are more than one item, say 25 items, then each item count will be 10.

-Best practice it to move each item into their own storage, save the game, then run the script.
+Best practice it to move each item into their own Large Storage, save the game, then run the script.

 ## Installing and running